DO PALM TREE TRUNKS GROW BACK IF YOU CUT THEIR TRUNKS?

-When it comes to severing off the growing tip or better know as the ‘crownshaft’ of any Single-Truck palm species, will in short effectively terminates the life of the palm tree.
-The trunk will not be able to sprout a new growing tip in place of the old missing crownshaft, and without the extra foliage to synthesize the incoming light, the palm soon grows weak and the entire trunk system starts to rot.
-If you do end up having to cut off the top of any single-trunked palms or if any sort of damage happens to it, the next initial move would be to remove the remainder of the palm tree trunk and root system and completely restart with a brand new tree.
+When it comes to severing off the growing tip or better know as the ‘crownshaft’ of any single-trunk palm species, this will effectively terminate the tree altogether.
+The trunk will not be able to sprout a new growing tip in place of the old missing crownshaft.
+And without the extra foliage to synthesize the incoming light, the palm soon grows weak and starts to rot.
+If you do end up having to cut off the top of any single-trunk palms, the next move would be to simply plant a new tree.

-Some examples of single-trunk palms include the Mexican fan Palm, Royal palm, Christmas Palm, and the Cabbage palm.
-These are all great options to choose from when choosing which Single-Trunk palm to birth.
+Some examples of single-trunk palms include the Mexican fan Palm, Royal palm, Christmas palm, and the Cabbage palm.
+These are all great options to choose from when deciding which single-trunk palm to grow.

-Clustering palms are incredibly unique and grow multiple trunk stems, this means you can shave away some trunks without ending the plants’ life.
-In any case if the individual palm trunk is removed solely, it will not be able to heal itself.
-Even if you where to make the decision to cut off the trunks on the palm near the root level, suckering explodes from this root level and will eventually sprout and develop into new healthy palm tree trunks.
+Clustering palms are incredibly unique and grow multiple trunk stems, which means you can shave away some trunks without ending the plants’ life.
+If the individual palm trunk is removed solely, it will not be able to heal itself.
+Even if you cut off the trunks near the root level, suckering explodes from this level and will eventually sprout and develop into new healthy palm tree trunks.
 The suckering process and rejuvenation will only happen in the case of a healthy clustering palm.
-On the other hand, diseased on distressed palms may not create new suckers and may eventually end up dying.
+On the other hand, diseased or distressed palms may not create new suckers and may eventually end up dying.

-Naturally Palm trees lack cambium – which is a layer of tissue behind the tree bark that creates the growth rings in the tree.
-Any wounds inflicted to the trunk of a palm tree cannot repair itself meaning these wounds will remain with the palm for the rest of its life.
-The wounds can and most likely will become dry and brittle unless weather conditions are full of rain or high humidity which can prevent the wounds from drying out.
-If it is not obvious enough, Insects and fungal infections can penetrate the palm and cause massive damage to the plant’s articular system.
+Naturally, Palm trees lack cambium – which is a layer of tissue behind the tree bark that creates the growth rings in the tree.
+Any wound inflicted to the trunk of a palm tree cannot repair itself, meaning these wounds will remain with the palm for the rest of its life.
+The wounds can and most likely will become dry and brittle unless weather conditions are full of rain or high humidity.
+Insects and fungal infections can penetrate the palm and cause massive damage to the plant’s articular system, as well.

-When it comes to the pruning aspect of the palm tree there are crucial factors that come into play during this process.
-One being that it is important to never sever the downshaft on a palm.
-Another tip is to remove just the right amount of fronds, or you may just stunt your palms growth, and an obvious one– never introduce any sort of diseases to the plants.
-In short palm pruning can be hard to manage and is better left to the professionals.
+When it comes to the pruning aspect of the palm tree, there are crucial factors that come into play during this process.
+First, it is important to never sever the downshaft on a palm.
+Another tip is to remove just the right amount of fronds.
+Also, never introduce any sort of diseases to the plants.
+Palm pruning can certainly be hard to manage and is better left to the professionals.
 If you do decide to proceed with pruning the palm yourself, go ahead and remove only the broken fronds that are entirely dead with no color left to them.
-Also removing flowers and/or fruit is acceptable and gives the palm more energy to spend time creating new leaves.